Does FHA Allow for Mixed-Use Properties?

 The commercial portion cannot include uses that would negatively impact the residential nature of the property, such as industrial manufacturing, hazardous materials storage, or excessively noisy operations.

-FHA Mixed-Use Property Space Requirements
+What Are the FHA Mixed-Use Property Space Requirements?

 The visual breakdown above illustrates the minimum residential requirements.
 While FHA mandates at least 51% residential space, many successful mixed-use properties allocate 60-70% to residential use, providing additional buffer room for appraisal calculations and future flexibility.